nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Your saved data was successfully loaded!
 ```

-If there is an error loading your save file, please go to () for more information.
+If there is an error loading your save file, please go to the [FAQ](#faq)  for more information.

 <br />